 Accounting technicians are involved in the day-today practical work of accountancy, including the preparation of information and accounts, budgeting, costing and credit control.
 While not technically accountants, accounting technicians often perform many of the same functions, and are qualified to take accounts beyond trial balance stage, as well as prepare full financial accounts.

-Chartered Accountant - Chartered Accountants Ireland (CAI) is the largest accountancy body in the country and probably the biggest educator of professional accountancy students in Ireland.
-CAI offers routes to the ACA qualification for business and non-business graduates, and for accounting technicians.
+Chartered Accountant -Chartered Accountants Ireland is the largest accountancy body in Ireland and the biggest educator of professional accountancy students in Ireland.

 Chartered accountants work across an array of business activities and sectors.
 They provide professional financial services to businesses, such as auditing, taxation, accounting, consulting, financial analysis, recovery and risk management advice, and work in diverse roles in every sector.